liana-p/narrat-engine/docs/features/transitions.md

 Transitions can also have an optional config to change their default duration and delay.
 In `config.yaml`, for example:

-{% code title="config.yaml" %}
 ```yaml
 transitions:
   slide-right:
     duration: 100
     delay: 5000
 ```
-{% endcode %}

 If no config is provided, the default duration is 0.5s, and the default delay is 0 (the old and new screens effectively transition at the same time).

 The order of priority for choosing the duration or delay is: what's passed in the script --> If none, use the default for that command provided in the config --> if none, use the global default